d-meiser/d-meiser.github.io/_posts/2018-9-24-denver-seattle-not.md

   the flats at all but I haven't been able to find it in any wider options.
 I think I'd like to give the Nitto Noodle a try, perhaps 46cm wide.
 * Schwalbe Marathon Green Guard is an amazing tire.
-Roles well, feels supple and comfortable, and is tough as nails.
+Rolls well, feels supple and comfortable, and is tough as nails.
 I pulled a thread of a steel cable out of the rear tire.
 No idea how deep it was in there but it was in there.
 No puncture.
 Rolling over about